UK checklist • Clear structure • Built for enquiries

 • Contact form

-If you collect any personal data (forms, analytics, email capture), you need a Privacy Policy.
-This is also a trust signal.
+If you collect personal data, even through forms or analytics, you need a Privacy Policy.

-Terms are useful if you sell online, take deposits, or provide services with conditions.
+Terms can be useful if you sell online, take deposits or provide services with specific conditions.

-These aren’t required for every business, but they often improve rankings and conversions.
+These are not required for every business, but they often help the site perform better.

 Individual service pages